 3. Payment and Title to The Goods

-b) Supplier reserves the title of the delivered goods (reserved property) until all claims have been settled, even if payments for specially designated claims have been made.
+b) The Supplier reserves the title of the delivered goods (reserved property) until all claims have been settled, even if payments for specially designated claims have been made.
 With a current account, the reserved property serves for securing payment of the amount outstanding.

-g) Buyer is obligated to provide for adequate insurance protection of the goods sold with retention of title.
-Despite the reservation of title, Buyer bears the risk of loss and deterioration of the goods sold with retention of title.
+g) The Buyer is obligated to provide for adequate insurance protection of the goods sold with retention of title.
+Despite the reservation of title, the Buyer bears the risk of loss and deterioration of the goods sold with retention of title.

-h) Notwithstanding the terms of sub-clause (b) hereof all responsibility for the safe custody protection and preservation of the goods after delivery is deemed to have taken place shall rest with the Purchaser who shall take all proper steps with regard thereto and shall in any event remain liable to pay for all goods delivered.
+h) Notwithstanding the terms of sub-clause (b) hereof all responsibility for the safe custody protection and preservation of the goods after delivery is deemed to have taken place shall rest with the Buyer, who shall take all proper steps with regard thereto and shall in any event remain liable to pay for all goods delivered.